neondatabase/website/content/docs/guides/logical-replication-kafka-confluent.md

 - `debezium` is the name assigned to the replication slot.
 You will need to provide the slot name when you set up your source connector in Confluent.
 - `pgoutput` is the logical decoder plugin used in this example.
 Neon supports both `pgoutput` and `wal2json` decoder plugins.

-## Set up a Confluent Cloud cluster
+## Set up a Kafka cluster in Confluent Cloud

 1. Sign in to Confluent Cloud at https://confluent.cloud.
 2. Click **Add cluster**.